Staff members with a UvAnetID can find more information in the A-Z list of their faculty or unit. See staff.uva.nl.

 As a UvA employee you build up a pension with the ABP.
 You are, to an extent, free to decide when you retire.
 The longer you keep working, the higher your pension.
 You can also take partial retirement, but this must amount to at least 10% of your working hours.

 Are you planning to retire before you reach the age you are entitled to AOW (basic state pension in the Netherlands)?
-If so, you can use the ABP Multi-Option Pension scheme to compensate for the AOW, so that your gross income before and after the AOW remains the same.
+If so, you can use the ABP Multi-Option Pension Scheme (in Dutch) to compensate for the AOW, so that your gross income before and after the AOW remains the same.
 You need to apply for this scheme yourself, around six months before you want it to start.
 You can start receiving the ABP Multi-Option Pension from the age of 60 up to a maximum of five years after you become entitled to AOW.
+Your date of birth determines when you qualify to start receiving the AOW pension.
+You can easily determine on what date you are entitled to AOW on the website of the SVB.

 Are you a new UvA employee?